Camp Susque: Programming

 Camp Susque also houses and sponsors The Susque Academy.
 The academy is a two-week intensive worldview studies program, primarily intended as an academic and spiritual formation opportunity for high school and early college-age students.
 The curriculum consists of five core classes focusing on worldviews, apologetics, devotional classics, Biblical studies, and practical theology.
-The program goal is to ground students in Christian truth while exposing them to alternative truth-claims found in contemporary culture.
+The program's goal is to ground students in Christian truth while exposing them to alternative truth-claims found in contemporary culture.
 Additional seminars provide a look at art, music, literature, science, ethics, politics, leadership, and personal discipline.

 Camp Susque is not only a summer camp, but also has events during the winter season.
 Winter Camps are co-ed and split into four age groups.
 The Chill is for campers in grades 3–5, the Frost for grades 6–8, the Freeze for grades 9-12 and the Blast for college-age young adults.
 Freeze and Blast occur during or over the Christmas to New Year's holidays.
 Frost and Chill occur in January and late February, respectively.